mtassia/TIAMMAt/README.md

-# TIAMMAt:
-## Taxon-Informed Adjustment of Markove-Model Attributes
+# TIAMMAt: Taxon-Informed Adjustment of Markov-Model Attributes

 #### Revising domain profile HMMs using empiracle datasets to capture sequence variation in non-model species and improve homologous sequence identification.